 In the TCR debate, Ofgem is similarly clear that cost reflectivity is not a valid objective when considering charges which recover residual revenue.
 Instead, Ofgem proposes three different principles for assessing approaches to residual charging: “reducing distortions, fairness and proportionality and practicality considerations”.

-Therefore in a network where there is spare capacity and low levels of investment, incremental signals are not required and the network costs can be treated as sunk revenue to be recovered in the least distortive way.
+Therefore, in a network where there is spare capacity and low levels of investment, incremental signals are not required and the network costs can be treated as sunk revenue to be recovered in the least distortive way.
 Postage stamp capacity charges achieve this.

 Modifications proposing CWD (0678, 0678B, 0678D, 0678E, 0678F, 0678G and 0678I)